corememltd/cloud-managed-dns/README.md

     make build-proxy

-Once the image has been cooked, you can now deploy the infrastructure for this with (you will be prompted to answer 'yes' if you wish to continue):
+Once the image has been cooked, you can now deploy the infrastructure for this with:

     make deploy-authoritative